pronaypeddiraju/AR_Car/README.md

 The project was made using the Unity game engine and implemented the use of Vuforia AR kit along with the AI path following car prefab on Unity with slight modifications.

+For more details on this project and more like it, visit http://pronay.me

 This software is licensed under the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE http://www.wtfpl.net/

     DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE